Trump backs use of 'very safe' tear gas on crowd of migrants | New Country 923

 “I think it’s so unprecedented that everyone is hanging their own fears and political agendas on the caravan,” said Andrew Selee, president of the Migration Policy Institute, a nonpartisan think tank that studies immigration.
 “You can call it scary, you can call it hopeful, you can call it a sign of human misery.
 You can hang whatever angle you want to on it.”

 Trump rails against migrant caravans as dangerous groups of mostly single men.
-That view featured heavily in his speeches during the midterm election campaign when several were hundreds of miles away, traveling on foot.
-Officials have said some 500 members are criminals but haven’t backed that up with details on why they think so.
-On Monday, Trump tweeted that the caravan at the border included “stone cold criminals.”
+That view figured heavily in his speeches during the midterm election campaign, when several were hundreds of miles away, traveling on foot.

-Mario Figueroa — Tijuana’s social services department director who is overseeing operations at the sports complex where most of the migrants in the caravan are staying — said as of Friday that of the 4,938 staying there, 933 were women, 889 were children and 3,105 were men, which includes fathers traveling with families along with single men.
+The city of Tijuana said that as of Monday, 5,851 migrants were at a temporary shelter, 1,074 were women, 1,023 were children and 3,754 were men, including fathers traveling with families, along with single men.

+The military’s role is limited largely to erecting barriers along the border and providing transportation and logistical support to Customs and Border Protection.

-Democratic lawmakers and immigrant rights groups blasted the border agents’ Sunday tactics.
+Democratic lawmakers and immigrant rights groups blasted the tactics of border agents.

 “These children are barefoot.
 In diapers.
 Choking on tear gas,” California Gov.-elect Gavin Newsom tweeted.
 “Women and children who left their lives behind — seeking peace and asylum — were met with violence and fear.
 That’s not my America.”

-U.S. Customs and Border Protection Commissioner Kevin McAleenan said the administration’s concerns about the caravan “were borne out and on fully display” Sunday.
+U.S. Customs and Border Protection Commissioner Kevin McAleenan said the administration’s concerns about the caravan “were borne out and on full display” Sunday.

 McAleenan said hundreds — perhaps more than 1,000 — people attempted to rush vehicle lanes at the San Ysidro crossing.
 Mexican authorities estimated the crowd at 500.
 The chaos followed what began as a peaceful march to appeal for the U.S. to speed processing of asylum claims.